 Example from Written Out, by Kelsey McKinney

-On this page, people can see your most recent posts in reverse chronological order (just like a blog).
+On this page, people can see your most recent and top posts.
+Authors can pin featured posts to the top of their homepage.
 Subscriber-only posts show up as stubs to non-paying readers.

-This lists all your posts by date and indicates which ones are public and which ones are only for paying subscribers.
+This lists all your work by date and top posts, and indicates which ones are public and which ones are only for paying subscribers.

 Here you can flesh out your pitch to subscribers and explain what’s so great about your newsletter.